This post may contain affiliate links. Please read my disclosure policy.

 Butternut squash and black bean filling for enchiladas.

 There are a few different methods of warming up tortillas, but the most common is to heat them up one by one in a hot skillet.
-Or to place them in the microwave to soften.
+Or, you can place them in the microwave to soften.
 I don’t recommend heating them over an open flame or under a broiler when making enchiladas as they can get too crispy.

 Once you’ve warmed up the tortillas, place the filling in the center of the tortilla.
 Then, roll it up tightly and place it inside your baking dish.